Less than you think, but more than you’d like.

 SAT.
 ACT.
 SAT2.
 TOEFL.
 PSAT.
 PLAN.

 These tests loom large in the college admissions process.
 And no other aspect of the process generates as many questions—and anxieties—as the standardized tests.

-Among the top 50 national universities (as ranked by US News and World Report), both Wake Forest University and Brandeis University are completely test optional, and New York University and the University of Rochester are “test flexible” (they allow students to pick and choose which test scores to send).
+Among the top 50 national universities (as ranked by US News and World Report), both Wake Forest University and Brandeis University are completely test optional.
+Also New York University and the University of Rochester are “test flexible” (they allow students to pick and choose which test scores to send).

-Among the top 50 liberal arts colleges, 17 are test optional, including Bowdoin, Smith, Wesleyan University, Bates, Bryn Mawr, College of the Holy Cross, Mount Holyoke, Pitzer, Skidmore, Union College (NY), Dickinson, Franklin & Marshall, Trinity College (CT), Bard, Connecticut College, Sewanee-University of the South, and Gettysburg are all test optional.
+Among the top 50 liberal arts colleges, 17 are test optional.
+Including Bowdoin, Smith, Wesleyan University, Bates, Bryn Mawr, College of the Holy Cross.
+Along with Mount Holyoke, Pitzer, Skidmore, Union College (NY), Dickinson, Franklin & Marshall, Trinity College (CT).
+And Bard, Connecticut College, Sewanee-University of the South, and Gettysburg are all test optional.

 Four other liberal arts colleges are “test flexible:” Middlebury, Hamilton, Colby, and Colorado College.

 So if your scores are not stellar, there are still ways to be academically competitive at some of the best colleges and universities in the country.

 Nevertheless, these test scores do matter, both for admission and for the awarding of financial aid and scholarships.
 Therefore, it is worth your time and energy (and your money, probably) to prepare well for them so that you can get the highest score possible.